The Shambhavi mudra, or “Eyebrow Gazing Mudra” is a great way of activating your third eye chakra.

 So now we know what the Shambhavi mudra is and what it’s used for, we just need to know how to do it.

-How To Do The Shambhavi Mudra Correctly
+How To Do Shambhavi Mudra

 In my extensive research I’ve learnt precisely how to do the Shambhavi mudra and how not to do the Shambhavi mudra.